bobdavies2000/OpenCVB/README.md

 Introduction
 ============

-There is no better documentation of an algorithm than a working example.
+There is no better documentation of an algorithm than a working example – especially if the output is visual and self-explanatory.
 Now imagine over 900 OpenCV examples in a single app where each algorithm is less than a page of code and uses a familiar language.
-And each algorithm is *just the algorithm* without the baggage from a user interface or environment.
-New algorithms can reuse existing algorithms and build variations and combinations.
+And each algorithm is *just the algorithm* without baggage from a user interface or environment.
+Each algorithm is designed to be reused in other algorithms so variations can be easily built.

 A full installation can take about 30-50 minutes using the 1-step “PrepareTree.bat” file discussed below.
-But there is no obligation to install all the libraries to just read the code for an algorithm.
-Open the OpenCVB.sln file after download and inspect the code in the VB_Classes (which includes VB.Net and Python examples), CPP_Classes, or CS_Classes.
-All algorithms are automatically provided with color, depth, point cloud, and IMU data and there are usually just 2 outputs – dst1 and dst2.
+But there is no obligation to install needed libraries just to read the code for an algorithm.
+Open the OpenCVB.sln file after download and inspect the code in the VB_Classes, CPP_Classes, or CS_Classes.
+VB_Classes also contains all the Python examples.
+All algorithms are automatically provided with color, depth, point cloud, and IMU data.

-It is deliberate that the algorithms fit in one page of code or less.
-Reading the code is one way to review the algorithms but it is a lot faster and easier to review the output of each algorithm after installation.
+However, a full installation is recommended.
+The algorithms may fit in one page of code and reading the code is one way to review them but understanding the algorithms is a lot faster and easier when the output is visualized by running it.
 The output is often self-documenting or a natural representation of the algorithm’s intent.

-In the sample output below, any of the algorithms can be selected from the first combo box at the top of the form.
+The basic layout of OpenCVB is shown below.
+Any of the algorithms can be selected from the first combo box at the top of the form.
 The second combo box is used to select algorithms grouped by OpenCV API or OpenCVB algorithm.
 The default grouping is to select the special grouping “\<All\>”.
 There are a variety of other special groupings that select, for example, all Python or all C++ algorithms or all multi-threaded algorithms.

 ![](media/0094dd80a047099af3fa5ecf92dee723.png)